 I qualified in l982 from the Carrington school of traditional Alexander Technique, Walter Carrington having trained with FM Alexander the founder.
-I participated in the back pain trial reported in the British Medical Journal, and work with the Research Group of the Society of Teachers of the Alexander Technique (STAT) of which I was a member for over 30 years, serving on its governing body.
+I participated in the back pain trial reported in the British Medical Journal, and have worked with the Research Group of the Society of Teachers of the Alexander Technique (STAT) of which I was a member for over 35 years, serving on its governing body.
 STAT is the oldest and largest AT professionals’ organisation and the umbrella organisation for Alexander Technique teachers worldwide.

 I am now a member of APTA, the French association for Alexander Technique professionals.